EcoJulia/Phylo.jl/README.md

 The package is tested against the current Julia `0.6` release, and `nightly` on Linux, OS X, and Windows.
-It is currently broken on nightly due to changes to Nullable handling, but this will be fixed soon...
+It is currently broken on nightly due to other package failures, but this will (hopefully!) be fixed soon...

 ## Contributing and Questions